paudetseis/PyRaysum/docs/init.rst

 .. sourcecode:: bash

-   conda create -n prs python=3.8 fortran-compiler obspy pandas -c conda-forge
+   conda create -n prs python=3.8 fortran-compiler obspy -c conda-forge

 Activate the newly created environment:

 .. sourcecode:: bash

    conda activate prs

+You can interchange the name ``prs`` for any environment name you like.

 Installing latest version from PyPi
 +++++++++++++++++++++++++++++++++++